Homepage / Bullion Coins: Mexican Libertads / Fractional Mexican Gold Libertad

 The Obverse side of each fractional-sized Mexican Gold Libertad bullion coin features the National Coat of Arms of Mexico.

-The Coat of Arms depicts a Mexican Golden Eagle perched upon a prickly pear cactus with a snake in its beak.
+The coat of arms depicts a Mexican Golden Eagle perched upon a cactus with a snake in its beak, the image symbolizes Tenochtitlan, the Aztec Capital, now Mexico City.

-The fractional Mexican Gold Libertads has a reeded Edge.
+Fractional Mexican Gold Libertads have a reeded Edge.

 Coin Photo courtesy of SD Bullion